-A couple of weeks ago we finally got around to printing out a couple of vinyl stencils on the Silhouette and I painted labels on the boxes.
+A couple of weeks ago, we finally got around to printing out a couple of vinyl stencils on the Silhouette, and I painted labels on the boxes.
 (I’m trying really hard to use the supplies we have rather than buying new ones for projects like this, so I painted them with shimmery white paint we had gotten for the girls’ pinewood derby cars!)

-Technically, loose tea should be kept in a dark container, but I have a couple jars in there that I think are probably okay since we keep the door closed.
-My plan is to cover the tins in a pretty patterned paper and use those for loose teas once the sachets are gone.
+Technically, loose tea should be kept in a dark container, but I have a couple of jars in there that I think are probably okay since we keep the door closed.
+My plan is to cover the tins in pretty patterned paper and use those for loose teas once the sachets are gone.

-We also have a shelf in our dish cabinet for this pretty tea pot that Shannon gave me as well as the tea cups I got for the girls at a local thrift store.
+We also have a shelf in our dish cabinet for this pretty teapot that Shannon gave me as well as the tea cups I got for the girls at a local thrift store.
 They love to have tea parties with various herbal teas (Tazo Passion is their favorite), but I prefer my tea in a big mug as opposed to a delicate tea cup!

-How do you organize your tea?
+How do you organize your tea collection?